ADBLOCK #102

 Non-Resident Aliens 3

-The following table and chart show the ethnic background for students who recently graduated from University of Connecticut with a associate's in agriculture & agriculture operations.
+The following table and chart show the ethnic background for students who recently graduated from University of Connecticut with a doctoral in agriculture.

 Ethnic Background Number of Students